mtlynch/mtlynch.io/content/retrospectives/2021/12/index.md

 | **Total Revenue**         | **$75.27**   | **$94.57**    | **<font color="green">+$19.30 (+26%)</font>** |

 My blogging course had a handful of sales this past month.
 I considered running a Black Friday sale, but I was enjoying the long weekend of not thinking about business, so I decided against it.
-I'm glad I did because it allowed me to focus on finishing up the improvements to What Got Done.
+I'm glad I didn't because I had a blast tinkering with What Got Done instead.

 ### [Zestful](https://zestfuldata.com)